dhardy/pippin/doc/file-format.md

 The following extensions are defined:

-*   0: "moving"; if this is set, data in this partition is in the process of being reclassified; load operations seeing this bit should continue reclassification in the next maintenance cycle.
+*   0: "reclassify"; if this is set, data in this partition is in the process of being reclassified; load operations seeing this bit should continue reclassification in the next maintenance cycle.